 Short ideas people return to when work gets hard, decisions get messy, or they need to remember what matters.

-146 life mottos from 146guests.
-Pick what you need and we'll surface a perspective worth sitting with.
+Almost 150 mottos shared.
+Pick what you need and we'll surface a perspective that might resonate.

 “They told it couldn't be done, but the fool didn't know it, so he did it anyway”